|

 -

-the beginning of the new day.
-Many other religions continue the
+beginning of the new day.
+Many other religions continue the practice of

 -

-holidays.
-The are the eight standard holidays which are usually
+the solar holidays.
+The are the eight standard holidays which are

 can't honor the Goddess on a solar holiday.
 Rituals for the standard

-the moon deity.
-But as with the Sabbats, both God and Goddess
+the Goddess and the moon deity.
+But as with the Sabbats, both God and

-further detailed information you will need to return to the Witchcraft
+the Sabbats.
+For further detailed information you will need to return

-& Shamanism menu and chose the tradition we have listed from
+to the Witchcraft & Shamanism menu and chose the tradition we

-the menu and review those postings.
-Each Sabbat is celebrated
+have listed from the menu and review those postings.
+Each Sabbat is

-slightly different from tradition to tradition.
-Because of this,
+celebrated slightly different from tradition to tradition.
+Because of

 Wiccan and Norse practices.